 You’re almost done and pharmacy investigational drugs and radioactive substances policy is almost ready, what’s remaining is just few basic policy layout filling.

 - Revisions: Revised as per timescale.

-- Distribution: Here you should mentioned where this policy will be sent, and which departments will get a notification for it; for our current pharmacy formulary system policy we are going to sent it to:
+- Distribution: Here you should mentioned where this policy will be sent, and which departments will get a notification for it; for our current Pharmacy Investigational Drugs and Radioactive Substances Policy we are going to sent it to:

 - Chairperson of P&T committee.

 - Nuclear medicine department.